 Aspect Research Centre for Autism Practice (ARCAP) COVID-19 Notice

-During this time of rapid change and uncertainty, ARCAP remains firmly focussed on supporting autistic people and their families and carers who are participating in our current program of research.
+During this time of rapid change and uncertainty, ARCAP remains firmly focused on supporting Autistic people and their families and carers who are participating in our current program of research.

 Minimising the impact of COVID-19